nivram913/ONVIF-Fuzzer/README.md

 ## Description

-This tool is for fuzz an ONVIF camera.
+This tool is for fuzz parameters of ONVIF messages.